Charles Kahudi

-Charles Lumbahe Kahudi (born 19 July 1986) is a Congolese-French former professional basketball player.
+Charles Lumbahe Kahudi (born 19 July 1986) is a Congolese-French former professional basketball player and executive who is currently the assistant general manager for LDLC ASVEL of the French LNB Élite and the EuroLeague.

 Early life

 Lombahe Kahudi was born in Kinshasa, Zaire.
 On 28 March 1997, he was legally entitled to call himself Charles, and acquired French nationality, through the collective effet of his parents' naturalization.

 Professional career

 In his pro career, Kahudi has played with the following clubs: Cholet Basket, Évreux Basket, JDA Dijon, Le Mans, and ASVEL Basket.

 French national team

 Kahudi has represented the senior men's French national basketball team at the EuroBasket 2011, EuroBasket 2013, and EuroBasket 2015.
 He also played at the 2014 FIBA Basketball World Cup, and the 2016 Summer Olympics.